Clausius–Clapeyron relation: Meteorology and climatology

-where $e_s$ is in hPa, and $T$ is in degrees Celsius (whereas everywhere else on this page, $T$ is an absolute temperature, e.g. in kelvins).
+where $e_\text{s}$ is in hPa and $T$ is in degrees Celsius (whereas everywhere else on this page, $T$ is an absolute temperature in units of kelvin).

-This is also sometimes called the Magnus or Magnus–Tetens approximation, though this attribution is historically inaccurate.
-But see also the discussion of the accuracy of different approximating formulae for saturation vapour pressure of water.
+The above formula is also sometimes called the Magnus or Magnus–Tetens approximation, though this attribution is historically inaccurate; see also the discussion of the accuracy of different approximating formulae for saturation vapour pressure of water.

-Under typical atmospheric conditions, the denominator of the exponent depends weakly on $T$ (for which the unit is degree Celsius).
-Therefore, the August–Roche–Magnus equation implies that saturation water vapor pressure changes approximately exponentially with temperature under typical atmospheric conditions, and hence the water-holding capacity of the atmosphere increases by about 7% for every 1 °C rise in temperature.
+Under typical atmospheric conditions, the denominator in the exponent $T + 243.04$ depends weakly on $T$.
+Therefore, the August–Roche–Magnus formula implies that saturation vapor pressure changes approximately exponentially with temperature under typical atmospheric conditions, and hence the water-holding capacity of the atmosphere increases by about 7% for every 1 °C rise in temperature.